-- 2. All pieces, except for the king, start in quantum state, and both of their piece types are initially unknown.
+- 1. Both players' pieces have the same superposition combinations (the specific combinations are randomly assigned at game start up).
+Each piece therefore has a 'twin' piece of the opposite colour. - 2.
+All pieces, except for the king, start in quantum state, and both of their piece types are initially unknown.
 The location of the pieces within the player's first two rows is random.
-This is illustrated in Figure 5. - 3.
+This is illustrated in Fig. 5. - 3.
 Each piece is initially entangled with its twin piece.
 When the piece is touched, its twin piece (belonging to the opponent) is also touched and collapses to the same state.
 Since both pieces are now in classical state, the entanglement is broken and the pieces behave normally henceforth.